-Shows the printer's configuration by packet (A-Y).
+The MPCL label shows the printer's configuration by packet (A-Y).
 See Chapter 2, "Configuring the Printer" for more information.
 The lines beginning with M show the printers memory allocation, which can be changed.
 The units for supply position, etc. are displayed in dots, even if entered in English or Metric units.